UniversityofWarwick/id7/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
+Documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://id7.warwick.ac.uk>.
 The docs may also be run locally.

 ### Running sample site locally